Sara-Tucker/c-sharp-notes/notes.md

 **Static members:**
 You can't access static members from objects.
 When an object is made anything static is removed from the object so it does not get any of the static things.
 Static members exist only in the class and are accessed the same way as from a static class.

-Example of a static member:
+Example of a static member in a non-static class:
 ```c#
 public class Calculator
 {